MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

         }
     }

-This EventHandler does two things.
+This ``EventHandler`` does two things:

     #.
 It records all pressed, moved, dragged and released events as well as the time between each event (we want to play our robot at the same speed as the human)
     #.
-It forwards all events to the initial EventHandler.
+It forwards all events to the initial ``EventHandler``.
 Without that, our handler would hijack the initial handler and our UI would be unresponsive because it would receive no event.

-Note that WatchPointerEventHandler outputs the commands on the standard output.
+Note that ``WatchPointerEventHandler`` outputs the commands on the standard output.
 More on this a bit later.

-Replace default EventHandler with WatchPointerEventHandler
+Replace default ``EventHandler`` with ``WatchPointerEventHandler``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, we setup the handler